 Table 9-65 (Reassociation Response frame body) if the frame is a Reassociation Response frame.

-is subject to inheritance rules defined in 35.3.2.4.1 (Inheritance in the per-STA profile of Basic Multi-Link element)) and exceptions specified in 35.3.2.3 [11034](Elements not carried in a per-STA profile).
+is subject to inheritance rules defined in 35.3.2.4.1 (Inheritance in the per-STA profile of Basic Multi-Link element)) and exceptions specified in 35.3.2.3 [11034](Fields and Elements not carried in a per-STA profile).

-does not include the Timestamp field, Beacon Interval field, AID field, SSID element, and BSS Max Idle Period element.[11034]
-If the reporting STA is a non-AP STA, the STA Profile field corresponding to the reported non-AP STA:
+[11034] If the reporting STA is a non-AP STA, the STA Profile field corresponding to the reported non-AP STA:

 carries fields and elements in the same order and subject to conditions as in: